blakeb211/unsupervised-pl/README.md

-# Unsupervised machine learning on Wikipedia entries for popular programming languages

 # What
 This program downloads wikipedia entries on various programming languages, extracts out the key **noun phrases** in the text and then produces a force-directed graph and heatmap to show the 'distances' between the programming languages.